SindhuSGit/dth-service/README.md

 7. Automatically generates monthly bill at the beginning of every month and exports it to csv file.
 8. Supports Basic OAuth.
 9. Error handling for all endpoints.
-10. Swagger documenttaion for REST APIs\
+10.Swagger documenttaion for REST APIs\
     API doc available: /v2/api-docs

     Try it out with UI: /swagger-ui.html